Reasonable to expect some coronavirus vaccine by year-end, Pentagon researcher says

 Colonel Wendy Sammons-Jackson, director of the U.S. Military Infectious Disease Research Program, told a Pentagon news briefing it was “reasonable to expect that there will be some form of a vaccine that could be available at some level, to a certain population, by the end of the year.”

-Another Army researcher, Dr. Kayvon Modjarrad, said researchers were learning about the science of the new virus “faster than we have about any other virus before.”
+Another Army researcher, Dr. Kayvon Modjarrad, said researchers were learning about the new virus “faster than we have about any other virus before.”

-“So, going to a vaccine in a matter of months, from concept all the way to Phase Three clinical trials and potentially licensure is unprecedented.
+“So, going to a vaccine in a matter of months, from concept all the way to Phase 3 clinical trials and potentially licensure is unprecedented.
 But in this case I think very much is possible.”

-Army researchers told the briefing U.S. researchers were working with U.S. and international companies to develop anti-body drugs and the military planned to test its own vaccine candidate on humans in the late summer.
+Army researchers said work was underway with U.S. and international companies, including AstraZeneca PLC, Johnson & Johnson, Moderna Inc and Sanofi SA, to develop anti-body drugs and vaccines and the military planned to test its own vaccine candidate on humans in the late summer.

-Scientists leading U.S. efforts told Reuters in late May that the United States plans a massive testing effort involving more than 100,000 volunteers and a half dozen or so of the most promising vaccine candidates in an effort to deliver a safe and effective one by the end of 2020.
+Scientists leading U.S. efforts told Reuters in late May the United States plans a massive testing effort involving more than 100,000 volunteers and a half dozen or so of the most promising vaccine candidates to deliver a safe and effective one by the end of 2020.

+Other U.S. authorities, including the National Institutes of Health and the Biomedical Advanced Research and Development Authority, are also helping companies develop vaccines and therapies.

-Reporting by David Brunnstrom, Carl O'Donnell and Julie Steenhuysen; Editing by Chris Reese and Leslie Adler
+Reporting by David Brunnstrom, Carl O'Donnell and Julie Steenhuysen; Editing by Chris Reese, Leslie Adler and Tom Brown